 Atkins v.
 Virginia: Summary of Supreme Court decision exempting those with "mental retardation" from death penalty

-Executions of Defendants with Intellectual Disability Executed in the United States Since 1976
+Executions of Defendants with Intellectual Disability Since 1976, but prior to Atkins

 Definitions of "mental retardation" (intellectual disability) by state